UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Before installing your water filter, it is crucial to clear the under-sink space and verify which pipe is the cold water line.

-A little prep up front makes everything easier when it comes to home improvement tasks.
-Before you even touch a wrench, you need to clear out the area under your sink completely.
-This space often becomes a catch-all for cleaning supplies and miscellaneous items, but you will need ample room to maneuver your hands and tools comfortably.
-Once the space is clear, take a moment to assess the layout.
-If you have a garbage disposal, ensure there is enough physical clearance for the filter housing unit to mount on the side wall or stand on the floor without obstructing the disposal’s vibration or movement.
+A little prep up front prevents major headaches when it comes to home improvement tasks.
+Before you gather your tools or purchase a system, you need to clear out the area under your sink completely.
+This space often becomes a catch-all for cleaning supplies and miscellaneous items, but you will need ample room to maneuver your hands comfortably.
+If you have a garbage disposal, verify that there is enough physical clearance for a filter housing unit to mount on the side wall or stand on the floor without obstructing the disposal’s vibration or movement.

 Infographic showing core tools and prep items needed for an under-sink water filter installation.